fluffy-cat/plexpost/docs/handling_movie_subtitles.md

 Do nothing

 ## Scenario 1
-- Video has any type of sidecar subtitles
+- Video has a sidecar subtitle
-- Other subtitles may be present
+- Other subtitles may be present in sub directory

 Do nothing

 ## Scenario 2
-- Video has a vobsub subtitle
+- Video has a vobsub subtitle in sub directory
 - There are no sidecar subtitles
 - There is one or more subtitles in sub directory